 Learn from internationally recognized IoT experts as they discuss the benefits of an edge-to-enterprise IoT strategy and explain how to create one.

 Which path should you take for IoT success?
 It's important to determine your goals so you can take the right steps toward achieving them.

 Determine how you'll measure success – whether it’s monetary or performance-based.

 Knowing how parts and vehicles can be improved, knowing how to make them safer, knowing how to add more convenience for drivers, all help create a more desired and competitive product.
 Lonnie Miller Principal Industry Consultant SAS

 Engage the Ecosystem

-This virtual roundtable delivers insights and practical advice on how you can use the power of collaboration to develop and deploy your IoT implementation.
+This virtual roundtable delivers practical advice on using the power of collaboration to develop and deploy your IoT implementation.

 Understand the IoT Journey